Doctor Aunty: Deepak Budki

 bond with the mother unwittingly brought me close to her daughter as well.
 I

-left all my personal engagements and accompanied them to many easily accessible
+left all my personal engagements and, as a professional guide, accompanied them to many easily accessible tourist places in the valley, and helped them

 purchase some local handicrafts.
 After a few days, I reached Lalita's residence

-expressing her gratitude, “Son, you have made us so grateful that I find no
+As soon as Kamla Devi saw me, she couldn't help but express her gratitude: "Son, you have made us so grateful that I find no

 words to express my thanks to you."